Dynamoid/dynamoid/README.md

 Listed below are all configuration options.

-* `adapter` - usefull only for the gem developers to switch to a new adapter.
-Default and the only available value is `aws_sdk_v2`
+* `adapter` - useful only for the gem developers to switch to a new adapter.
+Default and the only available value is `aws_sdk_v3`
 * `namespace` - prefix for table names, default is `dynamoid_#{application_name}_#{environment}` for Rails application and `dynamoid` otherwise
 * `logger` - by default it's a `Rails.logger` in Rails application and `stdout` otherwise.
 You can disable logging by setting `nil` or `false` values.
 Set `true` value to use defaults
 * `access_key` - DynamoDb custom credentials for AWS, override global AWS credentials if they present